How to Create an Ideal Donor Profile

 Know how to engage with people

-Where will you find these people, or how will they find you?
-What sort of language and messaging will draw them in and lead to them engaging with you?
-Your donor profile should give you a good idea of exactly what to say, how to say it, and the channels through which to get the message out.
+Language and messaging will draw them in and lead to them engaging with you.
+Your donor profile should inform your solicitation strategy and give you a good idea of exactly what to say, how to say it, and the channels through which to get the message out in order to start building relationships.
+Having an ongoing understanding of communication preferences for your target audience helps in getting better results.

 For example, if you’re running a digital campaign, you’re much less likely to reach donors over age 70 than those in younger age groups.
-If you run advertisements in certain magazines, you will reach the demographics of the magazine audience.
-Your messaging in Cosmopolitan Magazine is likely to be more effective if geared to their audience, whereas that same messaging may be less effective if you run the campaign in National Geographic magazine.
+If you run advertisements in certain magazines, you will reach the demographics of that magazine’s audience.
+Your messaging in Cosmopolitan Magazine is likely to be more effective if specifically geared to their readership, whereas that same messaging may be less effective if you run the campaign in National Geographic magazine.

 Know what sort of campaign to run